Jaswinderr/Shopora/README.md

 It provides a modern, fast and customizable shopping UI.
 This repo is **frontend only** – contributors can improve the design, add new pages, animations and more.

+*Repository history has been cleaned to show only the main contributor.*

 ---

 ## Features